microsoft/essex-toolkit/python/fnllm/README.md

 `fnllm` is an LLM wrapper that provides function-based protocols for accessing LLM functionality (e.g. `fnllm.types.ChatLLM`, `fnllm.types.EmbeddingsLLM`).
 It's designed to be provider-agnostic, but it currently uses OpenAI as the default provider.

+## Maintenance Expectations

+`fnllm` is a research grade library used by Microsoft Research.
+It changes rapidly, and although we try to adhere to Semantic Versioning, there may be occasional unintended breaking changes.
+If you use `fnllm`, we recommend pinning your client version and validating new versions.

 ## Chain of Responsibility
 A key feature of `fnllm` is that it hides several key concerns behind a _chain of responsibility_ abstraction in order to ensure fast and durable data-processing jobs.
 These concerns include _retrying_, _throttling_, _caching_ and _json recovery_.